Software

 Reproducing environments and managing dependencies is difficult problem.
 Containerization is a powerful solution, allowing users to package software and its dependencies into a single, portable unit.
 Singularity is a container platform that is well-suited for HPC environments and can additionally use Docker images (Docker is the other major containerization platform and unavailable on Mantis).

-Singularity is in your PATH by default so it can be run without loading a module.
+Singularity is in your PATH by default on Mantis so it can be run without loading a module.

 To get an existing container from a repository, you use the command singularity pull <URL>.
 For example: